airbytehq/airbyte/docs/integrations/sources/railz.md

 ## Prerequisites

-- A Railz.ai account with permission to access data from accounts you want to sync.
+- A Railz account with permission to access data from accounts you want to sync.
-- Railz.ai Client ID and Secret key
+- Railz Client ID and Secret key

 ## Setup guide

-### Step 1: Set up Railz.ai
+### Step 1: Set up Railz

 Generate API key [on the dashboard](https://dashboard.railz.ai/developers/api-keys) and take it's client_id and secret_key.